deletedcu/angular-demo/lectures/day-3/04-angular-universal.md

 8) Make sure you are in the `first-angular-universal` directory and run `npm run start`.

 9) Go to `http://localhost:4000`.
-You should see your app, but this time with a full back end.
+You should see your app, but this time with a full back-end.

 Cool, right?
 But we haven't changed any functionality yet.
 Next we'll set our site up for easy searching.